kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 use server-side apply to update the PVCs used by the Pod.

 The patch used in server-side apply is the volumeClaimTemplates in the StatefulSet, except:
-* `spec.resources.requests.storage` is set to max(template `spec.resources.requests.storage`, PVC `status.capacity.storage`),
+* `spec.resources.requests.storage` is set to max(template `spec.resources.requests.storage`, PVC `spec.resources.requests.storage`),
-  so that we will not decrease the storage size below its current status.
+  so that we will never decrease the storage size.
-  Note that we still may decrease the size in PVC spec, which can help recover from a failed expansion if `RecoverVolumeExpansionFailure` feature gate is enabled.
 * `controller-revision-hash` label is added to the PVCs.

 Naturally, most of the update control logic also applies to PVCs.